-- Presence in a strategic location which connects Eastern Africa to the Indian Ocean.
+- Presence in a strategic location that connects Eastern Africa to the Indian Ocean.

 - Influence over the use of Mozambique Channel

-- Part of the Indian Ocean located between the African countries of Madagascar and Mozambique.
+- Part of the Indian Ocean is located between the African countries of Madagascar and Mozambique.

-- Considered as a choke-point in the Indian Ocean.
+- Considered a choke point in the Indian Ocean.